schoess/Open_Forums/README.md

 # Open_Forums(Spark Ignite Discussion)
 Spark Ignite Discussion is what it claims.
 A forum dedicated only to what it's users want.

+### User Story
+* As a forum user, I want to discuss the things I like and want to online, So that I can learn more about the people and happenings in our world.
+So We wanted to create an easy and fun way to build communities without the need to participate in other major social network platforms
 #### Table of Contents
 * [Description](#description)
 * [Take a Look](#take-a-look)